flutter/website/src/content/release/breaking-changes/component-theme-normalization.md

 title: Component Theme Normalization
 description: >-
-  `CardTheme`, `DialogTheme`, and `TabBarTheme` has been normalized to follow the Flutter's convention for component themes.
+  `CardTheme`, `DialogTheme`, and `TabBarTheme` has been normalized to follow the Flutter's convention for component themes in the Material library.
 ---

 ## Summary